flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-determined-by-dependencies.md

 1. **Transitivity:** If `A` depends on `B` and `B` depends on `C` then `A` implicitly depends on `C`.
 2. **Bundling:** If `A` depends on a part of `B` while `A` itself is not part of `B` then `A` implicitly depends on `B`.

 Bundling refers to how an artifact generalizes its parts in terms of incoming dependencies.
 This only occurs because such incoming dependencies cross the artifact's boundary.
-Since `A` is outside the scope of `B` it has to know about `B` or at least require the existence of `B` in order to depend on any part inside of `B`.
-Would `A` itself be a part of `B`, it could depend on any other such part, totally ignorant of the enclosing scope `B`.
+Since `A` is outside the scope of `B` it has to know about `B` or at least require the presence of `B` in order to depend on any part inside of `B`.
+Would `A` itself be a part of `B`, it could depend on any other such part, totally ignorant of the all-encompassing scope `B`.

 We had to list dependency bundling for logical completeness.
 But in most practical contexts, depending on an artifact's parts requires an explicit reference to that artifact anyway.
 Think of how a source file `A` depends on a type declared within another file `B`.
 In most programming languages, `A` would need to explicitly import `B`.
 An example exception to this is the language Swift.